IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/cloud.md

 #### Subscribe to the data

-If not already registered, then register this Edison with the cloud using service query subscriber.

 To receive data published by the sample `garage_sensor` service running on `EdisonInGarage`, create a service query (example: `garage-sensor-query.json`):